A small business owner reviewing finance paperwork, the applicant Section 1071 collects data about

 RATA has been preparing for Section 1071 since the rule was proposed, building on our 39 years of HMDA/CRA compliance expertise.
 Comply SBL (1071) provides:

-• Complete data collection for all 81+ required fields
+• Complete data collection for every field the rule requires

 • Compliance-grade geocoding (95%+ accuracy) for business addresses